 The styling is not going to be everyone’s cup of tea – the GLC Coupe looks like a puffed-up C-Class Coupe in a mini skirt and bigger heels.
 It doesn’t particularly strike you as attractive, especially in the first encounter, but over time – as it happened with me – you get acclimatised to its appearance and, then, one day you realise that it isn’t that bad looking, after all.
 It’s not an extraordinary piece of design, for sure, but it does have what we call X-Factor.
 And, to my eyes, it looks a lot better than its direct rival – the BMW X4.

-Unlike a BMW or an Audi, a modern Mercedes-Benz usually feels a little more special and luxurious, once you step inside the cabin – it doesn’t simply come across as a tech-fest but also appear to have a sense of occasion.
+Unlike a BMW or an Audi, a modern Mercedes-Benz usually feels a little more special and luxurious once you step inside the cabin.
+It doesn’t simply come across as a tech-fest, but also appears to have a sense of occasion.
 And the GLC Coupe is no different.
-The cabin layout, seating comfort, and quality of materials – everything is typically Mercedes, or in other words, top class.
+Everything from the cabin layout, seating comfort to the quality of materials is typically Mercedes – or, in other words, top class.

 The model on test here had a sporty all-black theme.
 But you also get an option to spec the car in a silk beige/espresso brown finish for an airy and more opulent feel.

-The new version is well equipped in terms of features.
+The new version is well equipped in terms of features too.
 The main highlight here is the introduction of Mercedes’ MBUX infotainment system.
-It includes a 10.25-inch HD touchscreen, a 12.3-inch fully digital instrument cluster, touch control buttons on the steering wheel, a haptic touchpad on the centre console, which replaces the rotary pushbutton of the old model, and ‘Hey Mercedes’ voice control.
+It includes a 10.25-inch HD touchscreen, a 12.3-inch fully digital instrument cluster, touch control buttons on the steering wheel, a haptic touchpad on the centre console, which replaces the rotary pushbutton of the old model, and the new ‘Hey Mercedes’ voice control.

 Love it or hate it, the GLC Coupe is not offered in an AMG 43 version in India as yet.
 Instead, there are two versions on offer – the regular GLC300 (petrol) and GLC300d (diesel), which are assembled right here in India.
 The one we tested was the diesel version.

 Power transmission duties are taken care of by Mercedes’ 9-speed automatic transmission.
 The engine and gearbox work in perfect harmony, making every transition quick and seamless.
 A bit of force on the pedal can make the surroundings get blurry very fast!
 During downshifts and kick-down, the gearbox tends to be a little jerky.
-For instance, if you’re cruising in 8th gear at 100km/h, a sudden acceleration results in the transmission quickly dropping four cogs and then continuing as usual, but as a result, you do have to suffer a bit of a jolt.
+For instance, if you’re cruising in 8th gear at 100km/h, sudden acceleration results in the transmission quickly dropping four cogs and then continuing as usual, but, as a result, you do get a bit of a jolt.
 Also, it doesn’t feel as decisive or snappy as the X4’s 8-speed torque converter.

 It’s a lot of fun when you drive it enthusiastically on a twisty road.
 However, that’s not to say it’s an exciting handler.
 It’s enjoyable because it’s fun to resist the laws of physics in a car this big!
 For the most part, it handles really well.
 But if you start pushing it harder, you can sense the whole car pitching and bobbing quite a bit, owing to the soft suspension setup.

-The car come with ‘Drive Select’, which offers five driving modes – Sport, Sport+, Comfort, Eco, and Individual – which alter the suspension (damping) as well as the engine, transmission, and steering response.
-In Sport mode, the throttle response is markedly sharper while the steering firms up, but other than that, there’s not much of a difference in the way the car handles.
+You do get ‘Drive Select’, which offers five driving modes – Sport, Sport+, Comfort, Eco, and Individual – which alter the suspension (damping), as well as the engine, transmission, and steering response.
+In Sport mode, the throttle response is markedly sharper while the steering firms up, but, other than that, there’s not much of a difference in the way the car handles.
 Surprisingly, it’s pretty good off-road and has decent clearance.
-And its 4MATIC all-wheel drive is quite handy on the loose stuff.
+And the 4MATIC all-wheel drive is quite handy on the loose stuff.

-Sure, it’s not as exciting as the old AMG version, but on the brighter side, it does justify the term coupe SUV – it sports a sporty look but offers the capability and comfort of an SUV.
+Sure, it’s not as exciting as the old AMG version, but, on the brighter side, it does justify the term coupe SUV – it sports a sporty look, but offers the capability and comfort of a regular SUV.